BARBIEOLDNEWGREENREDO--JUST A GRANNY HAVING FUN WITH DOLLS< DIORAMAS STORIES AND DIY

 barbieoldnewgreenredo

-Since I had the color picture of Doug---I enhanced the doll with pain, he's a Stephan doll that is jointed, I really needed Doug to be posable.
+Since I had the color picture of Doug---I enhanced the doll with paint, he's a Stephan doll that is jointed, I really needed Doug to be posable.
 And of course those bright blue eyes---and a snub nose... a pretty good match for Douglas Fairbanks.
 Here he is in his bare-chested glory.

 The red cape will be a post on it's own, at this point it was just a piece of red cloth waiting to be stenciled.
 Nothing like leaving the best for last!